Chart Color Schemes

 Lewiston - Two Wells is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Lewiston - Two Wells' dwelling structures, as per the latest Census, were 99.6% houses and 0.4% other dwellings, compared to Adelaide metro's 86.9% houses and 13.1% other dwellings.
-Home ownership in Lewiston - Two Wells was at 25.6%, with mortgaged dwellings at 65.7% and rented ones at 8.7%.
-The median monthly mortgage repayment was $1,700, higher than Adelaide metro's $1,500.
-Median weekly rent in Lewiston - Two Wells was $300, slightly above Adelaide metro's $290.
-Nationally, Lewiston - Two Wells' mortgage repayments were lower at $1,700 compared to the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In Lewiston - Two Wells, as per the latest Census evaluation, 99.6% of dwellings were houses while 0.4% comprised other types such as semi-detached homes and apartments.
+This contrasts with Adelaide metro's dwelling structure which was 86.9% houses and 13.1% other dwellings.
+Home ownership in Lewiston - Two Wells stood at 25.6%, with mortgaged properties at 65.7% and rented dwellings at 8.7%.
+The median monthly mortgage repayment in the area was $1,700, exceeding Adelaide metro's average of $1,500.
+Weekly rent median was recorded at $300 compared to Adelaide metro's $290.
+Nationally, Lewiston - Two Wells' mortgage repayments were lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing